qbit12/task/README.md

-The task is to find the lowest eigenvalue of a given matrix by creating VQE circuit and simulating it.
+The task of QOSF is to find the lowest eigenvalue of a given matrix by creating VQE circuit and simulating it